AshkanKD/Lock-System/README.md

 ### Gates behave strangely

-Some gates, specifically the ones that are set to react to an approaching vehicle at pretty dramatic distances, do not play well with the loading and unloading of doors that `demmylock` does.
-When such a gate is behaving stragely, you have to tell `demmylock` to just keep it loaded rather than unloading it to make room for more doors.
+Some gates, specifically the ones that are set to react to an approaching vehicle at pretty dramatic distances, do not play well with the loading and unloading of doors that `Lock-System` does.
+When such a gate is behaving stragely, you have to tell `Lock-System` to just keep it loaded rather than unloading it to make room for more doors.

 This is done by adding `keeploaded=true` to the door definition, like so: